apache/nuttx/boards/arm/imx6/sabre-6quad/README.txt

 What if you remove the SD card after U-boot has booted, then then insert another SD card containing the nuttx.bin image?

-1. Build nuttx.bin and copy it only a FAT formated SD card.
+1. Build nuttx.bin and copy it only a FAT formatted SD card.
 Insert the SD card containing NuttX into the "other" SD card slot.
 Insert the 8GB SD card with U-boot already on it in the normal, boot SD card slot.